• Skip to main content

 Roasted Acorn Squash with Maple Brown Butter

-Roasted Acorn Squash with Maple Browned Butter is one the easiest and most rewarding ways to prep this often overlooked butternut cousin.
-Mild acorn squash easily accommodates a variety of flavor profiles, but it really shines in this oven-roasted recipe tossed with a sweet-and-savory combination of maple browned butter, sea salt, and fresh sage.
+Roasted Acorn Squash is one the easiest and most rewarding ways to enjoy this often overlooked winter squash.
+Sweet and nutty, acorn squash easily accommodates a variety of flavor profiles.
+And while there are plenty of ways to cook acorn squash, from halved to sliced to stuffed, it really shines in this oven-roasted recipe with maple browned butter and fresh sage.

-A platter of acorn squash roasted with brown butter and garnished with fresh sage.
+Slices of roasted acorn squash on a black plate, garnished with chopped fresh sage.

 Jump to: